luisxciv/echo-server/README.md

-npm install -g @angular/cli" and then run "ng serve -o
+npm install @angular/cli" and then run "ng serve -o

 tested with this cors extension.